10 Best Crypto Wallets to Store Cryptocurrencies

 Seeing the prices of different cryptocurrencies reaching new heights every day is really tempting to everyone on the sidelines and those without digital assets in their portfolios.
 If you have finally decided to enter the world of cryptocurrencies, know this: The essential thing in the process of buying Bitcoin or altcoins isn’t the purchase itself but how you plan to store your digital assets.

-In a nutshell - there is no universal solution and finding the best Bitcoin wallet usually depends on your individual needs and goals.
-This guide will focus on the best crypto wallets and find out how to choose a solution that best fits your needs.
+There is no universal solution and finding the best Bitcoin wallet usually depends on your individual needs and goals, and this guide will focus on the best crypto wallets and find out how to choose a solution that best fits your needs.

 So, let’s get practical and single out the best cryptocurrency wallet for each individual case.

 Transparency: We may get compensated when you click on links in this article.

 Coinbase is the best crypto wallet for beginners.
 The wallet is intuitive and comes with an easy-to-use interface.
 Users can store thousands of crypto assets, including traditional cryptocurrencies like Bitcoin, decentralized apps from Aave to ZRX, thousands of tokens and even NFTs.

 The self-custody Coinbase Wallet gives users complete control of their cryptocurrencies, safely stores NFTs right in the wallet, and is backed by industry-leading security.

 The Coinbase Wallet and Coinbase exchange app are different products.

 The Coinbase Wallet can be used by everyone independently from the traditional Coinbase exchange app.
 The Coinbase Wallet lets users manage their own private keys to store crypto assets directly on their devices instead of in a centralized exchange or brokerage account.

 Users of the Coinbase wallet do not necessarily need an account with the Coinbase exchange, but it is possible to connect the Coinbase Wallet with the Coinbase account.